 Joseph M. Dahman started his career working with HIV in 1994 as an RN Nurse Clinician at Jeffrey Goodman Special Care Clinic in Hollywood, California.
 He then moved on to AIDS Project Los Angeles (APLA), where he worked as an RN Case Manager for four years.
 He graduated in 2001 with a Master of Science in Nursing as a Family Nurse Practitioner.
 Following completion of his degree, Joseph spent nine years with Desert Aids Project and four years at Eisenhower Medical Center.

-In 2013, Joseph was hired by Dr. Barbour to be one of the first providers for the Borrego Health Specialty Clinic, treating HIV, hepatitis C, and transgender patients.
+In 2013, Joseph was hired by Dr. Barbour to be one of the first providers for the Borrego Health Specialty Clinic, treating HIV, hepatitis C, and trans patients.

 Joseph is a member of the American Association of Nurse Practitioners (AANP) and a proud member of the Palm Springs Gay Men’s Chorus.